CABE-Beginning/PlayWithCode/README.txt

 Additional sesson obje (Say username) is added to session , to check whether the db has that object existing for the requested session.

+///comment saurabh below 12/july
+Don't register the schema that is to be embedded(Child schema).
+Modify the record fetched(push) and then save to parent schema...to test create a user with first name "skms" and then goto blogcreation page to create multiple blogs for the user "skms".